red-scorp/DC-DC/README.md

 ## DCDC-17V12V5A

-**DCDC-17V12V5A** is simple DC-DC step-down converter with fixed output 12V.
+**DCDC-17V12V5A** is simple DC/DC step-down converter with fixed output 12V.

 Preview: